How to Iron A Dress Shirt Like a Pro

 You should have removed any detachable collar stays before washing, but if not, remove them now and lay the collar out flat on the ironing board.
 Iron the collar from the center of the collar out toward the points.
 For a finishing touch, fold the collar for wear and run the iron over the edge of the collar to help the collar hold its shape.

+Now you know how to iron a dress shirt.
 No you’re not an Ironman triathlete or Iron Man from the comics, but you now have a skill that is almost as valuable as being able to swim, run and cycle great distances or shoot energy from your palms, you can make any dress shirt look great with just the touch of your iron.
 And we think that’s pretty badass.

 Your Next Move: